tandemdude/hikari-lightbulb/docs/source/guides/commands.rst

 You're using a command handler library so naturally you'll probably be wanting to make some commands for your bot.

-If you haven't made your first command yet, it is recommended that you read the ``Getting Started`` page before continuing.
+If you haven't made your first command yet, it is recommended that you read the :ref:`getting-started` page before continuing.

 ----